 - 1 cup cold water

-- In a 13 X 9 dish, mix both boxes of gelatin with 1 cup of hot water until well blended.
+- In a mixing bowl, stir both boxes of gelatin with 1 cup of boiling water until well blended.

-- Add 1 cup of cold water and mix well.
+- Add 1 cup of ice cold water and mix well.

 - Chop 1 cup of pecans and add to mixture.